20 Different Types of Maple Trees (With Pictures)

 12. Red Maple (Acer rubrum)

 The Red Maple is another tall, native species, reaching heights of 70 feet or more.
 Like the Silver Maple, its wood isn’t as hard as other varieties.
-Nevertheless, people still use it for furniture and gunstocks.
+Nevertheless, people still use it for furniture and firearms.
 Its range is primarily east of the Mississippi River.
-It is an abundant tree in mixed deciduous forests.
-It is a survivor with a long lifespan and hardiness.
+It is an abundant tree in mixed deciduous forests and a survivor with a long lifespan.

 13. Three-Flowered Maple (Acer triflorum)

-The Three-Flowered Maple is native to eastern Asia in China, North and South Korea.
+The Three-Flowered Maple is native to China, North Korea, and South Korea.
 It’s not the most familiar species outside of official collections.
 In the wild, it is a forest dweller that prefers well-drained soils.
-It is also tall, reaching heights up to 75 feet.
+It is also tall and grows up to 75 feet.
 Like other maples, this one puts on a show for the fall color display.

 14. Coral Bark Maple (Acer palmatum Sango-kaku)